phoenix125/AtlasServerUpdateUtility/readme.txt

 - Works with multiple server PC systems (See "HOW TO USE THIS UTIL FOR MULTI-SERVER SETUPS" below)
 - Optionally automatically check for mod updates, install them, announce the update to in-Game/Discord/Twitch, and restart the server.
 (Looks for ModIDS in ServerGrid.json only)
 - Automatically imports available server data from ServerGrid.json & GameServerUser.ini files (if enabled).
-- Optionally start selected gri﻿d servers only.
+- Optionally start selected grid servers only.
 - GUI INTERFACE for server info only... no config GUI window yet.
 (Still incomplete).
 The util can still run without the GUI for minimalists.
 - Send RCON commands/messages to select servers only.
 - Send custom command lines PER GRID during server startup.